warren-bank/fork-Xanado/README.md

 <img src="/images/splash.png" width="265" height="300" alt="Board">

-While there are a number of public servers out there offering clones of the classic SCRABBLE® game, they are limited in a number of ways:
+While there are a number of public servers out there offering clones of the classic SCRABBLE® game, I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
+And I wanted it to be completely free.
+The public servers I found didn't work for me because:
 * Their source code is not public, and setting up your own server is not an option.
 * They are generally limited to a single version of the game.
 * Their (english) dictionaries are usually based on the standard American Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
 This makes the games inaccessible for casual players, as a computer player will beat them every time.
 * They plague you with tedious advertisements.

-I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
-And I wanted it to be completely free.

 An interesting application that has emerged is as an entertaining teaching aid for language learners.
 Included is a dictionary based on the Oxford 5000 most